 - Larger pieces of chicken, such as breasts and thighs, may take longer to heat all the way through than legs and wings.

 To reheat fried chicken in the microwave, use a microwave-safe plate or platter.
 Line the plate with paper towels and place the chicken pieces so they don’t touch each other.
 To prevent grease splatter and help absorb moisture, cover the chicken loosely with another paper towel.

 Heating time will depend on the temperature and wattage of your microwave oven, but generally heating for 1 minute for each piece of chicken will suffice.
 It will be difficult to obtain a crispy exterior to your chicken using the microwave, but you can heat it this way.
 Food that is microwaved can be very hot when it first comes out so let the chicken cool for sixty seconds or more before serving.

-Another great way to reheat fried chicken is to simply fry it in a deep fryer.
+Another great way to reheat fried chicken is to simply fry it in air fryer like Farberware air fryer.
 It’s still important to let the fried chicken warm to room temperature before frying.
 Putting cold meat into hot oil causes the oil temperature to drop for several minutes and can impact crispiness.
 When using a deep fryer, follow the manufacturer’s instructions and monitor chicken closely for best results.